wp-cool-tools/list-plugin-details/readme.txt

 = Does List Plugin Details provides several layouts? =

 No. List Plugin Details is just providing the technical structure for the list.
 It doesn't come with a style.
-But you have the option to add your own classes to the tags to make the list to your list.
+But you can add your own classes to the tags to make the list to your list.

 = Why do you call dependencies from shields.io? =